Updated June 2022

 During your time as a landlord, it is inevitable that you will eventually need to terminate a lease you hold with one of your tenants.
 Whether you plan to renovate the property, do not want to rent on a monthly basis any longer, or the tenant has violated the lease terms, you will need to know how to write the important 30-day notice to vacate.

 Landlords are aware that many tenants fear receiving a lease termination letter, especially when it comes unexpectedly.
-For the sake of continuing a good relationship with your tenants, writing the notice clearly and sending it in a timely manner is essential.
+For the sake of continuing a good relationship with your tenants, giving a tenant a notice to vacate that is clear, concise and in a timely manner is essential.

 The sooner you send the notice, the sooner you will be able to continue managing your property the way you want to.
 Of course, you can only send a notice of terminating the lease at appropriate times.